VIP21/hcc2/README.md

 Current Release Branch: none
 Current Dev Branch:  	0.3-6
 ```
 The master branch of this repository is a clone of the HCC development branch amd-hcc taken on June 27, 2017.
 It containes the amdgcn backend to support the new address space scheme (Generic-is-zero) and alloca in address space 5 (local).
-The only updates we need for hcc2 are to accept the osname "cuda" in the triple to trigger the new address space scheme.
+The only llvm repository updates we need for hcc2 are to accept the osname "cuda" in the triple to trigger the new address space scheme.
+Both OpenMP offloading and Cuda Clang languages require the osname "cuda".
+The Nvidia CUDA operating environment is only needed when specifying an nvptx64 target.

 ### hcc2-lld